simon-ritchie/apysc/docs_src/source/graphics_draw_ellipse.md

 It has the basic interfaces (like the `x` or the `width` attributes) similar to the other graphics classes.

-The following code example will bind the click event handler and if you click the ellipse the width and height will be widening.
+The following code example binds the click event handler.
+If you click the ellipse, the width and height become wider.

 ```py
 # runnable